pinkpong111/network-architecture-theory/README.md

 ```
 High-Context:  cost(classify) < cost(escalate)
                → agent can resolve internally within resource budget
+               → estimators converge: Var(Δρ̂ᵢ) ≤ τ_disagree

 Tacit:         cost(classify) > cost(escalate)  OR  cost(classify) → ∞
                → pattern operable but classification resolution unreachable
+               → operationally: Var(Δρ̂ᵢ) > τ_disagree
+                  (estimators cannot agree on Δρ direction)
                → operate without explanation; escalate only on degradation
 ```

+*The cost-efficiency boundary and the estimator-disagreement criterion are two views of the same phenomenon.* When the cost of classification diverges, it is because the estimators within the Decision Complex cannot converge — each path reaches a different resolution direction, making iteration over them expensive without convergence.
+High estimator disagreement IS the mechanistic explanation for why classification cost rises toward infinity for Tacit data.

 The boundary is therefore a **cost threshold**, not a content threshold.
 As an agent's representation space develops, the boundary moves — data previously classified as Tacit becomes reclassifiable as High-Context.
 This reclassification event is a measurable signal of agent development and maps directly to θ.